2-Day Edinburgh Itinerary

 Day 1

-If you want to avoid queues, we recommend booking a tour of Edinburgh Castle.
+If you want to avoid queues and make the most of your time, we recommend booking a tour of Edinburgh Castle.

 The full visit to the Castle will take three hours; therefore, just before 1 pm be sure to see The One O’Clock Gun.
 In the fortress don’t miss St Margaret’s Chapel, the oldest surviving building in Edinburgh, the Royal Palace, the Honours of Scotland, and the prisons.